ChenLi0830/Clevo-Orchestration/README.md

 # Orchestration Service

-This service is triggered by Aliyun OSS, and is responsible for organizing all services for processing the audio file.
+This service is triggered by Aliyun OSS, and is responsible for organizing all data-processing services for analyzing the audio file.
 The services includes reformatting (encoding), recognizing emotions, categorizing intentions and calculating statistics.

 ### Running the app